eddyyonnie/Password-locker/README.md

 ## Technologies Used
     Python
 ## Setup instructions
-    1. Find my repository in github or simply type this url in your browser https://eddyyonnie.github.io/Password-locker
+    1. Find the or simply type this url in your browser https://eddyyonnie.github.io/Password-locker
-    2. Navigate through the Application and enter details required.
+    2. Navigate through terminal and enter details required.
     3. click search to retrieve results.